What Are the Signs That Breast Cancer Has Spread?

 Metastatic breast cancer is a secondary cancer – the cancerous cells originate in breast tissue and then travel to other parts of the body.
 The most common areas of breast cancer metastasis are the bones, lungs and liver.

-Following an initial breast cancer diagnosis, a patient will receive specific screening recommendations to help ensure the early detection of any metastasized cancer.
-These recommendations may include periodic X-rays, CT scans, MRIs, PET scans or bone scans.
-It will also be important for the patient to remain vigilant for signs of breast cancer metastasis.
+Following an initial breast cancer diagnosis, a patient will receive a personalized monitoring plan for metastatic reoccurrence from their care team.
 Depending on the specific parts of the body affected, the symptoms of metastatic breast cancer can vary.

 Symptoms of breast cancer in the bones